Chapter 6

 can then leave them alone and expect them to be responsible.
 In

-no longer should protect them to the same degree.
-They need to
+we no longer should protect them to the same degree.
+They

-grow and practice exercising the new responsibilities while we are
+need to grow and practice exercising the new responsibilities

 God Is A Good Father